Family Friendly Rooms

-With many cycle routes offering stunning views of Hertfordshire’s beautiful countryside cycling can be a great way to explore and keep active while you’re away on holiday.
-If you don’t want to bring your own bikes with you cycle hire is available at a range of shops across Hertfordshire providing a range of bikes to hire from kids bikes to trial and mountain bikes also providing helmets, tools and maps to help rookie cyclists in the region.
+With many cycle routes offering stunning views of Hertfordshire’s beautiful countryside, cycling can be a great way to explore and keep active while you’re away on holiday.
+Cycle hire is available at a range of shops across Hertfordshire, providing a range of bikes to hire from kids bikes to trial and mountain bikes, also providing helmets, tools and maps to help rookie cyclists in the region.
 In addition many cycle shops offer coaching, training courses and guided tours for the inexperienced cyclists who still want to enjoy riding in Hertfordshire.

 There are a range of great cycle routes, here are some ones that we recommend trying in Hertfordshire:

 Ebury Way is an easy short cycle route ideal for families.
 It runs along NCN route 61 and a dismantled railway line from Rickmansworth to Watford and passes through a variety of habitats, including open moor, woodland, and wetlands.
 The trail crosses a number of waterways including the Rivers Colne, Chess and Gade and the Grand Union Canal.